10 Ways to Fill up Less When Hauling Freight

 7. Park your truck at easily accessible angles

-Parking your truck at night in a manner that is easy to pull out of in the morning will use the least amount of fuel.
+Parking your truck at night in a manner that is easy to pull out of in the morning will use the least amount of fuel and allow you to fill up less.
 Especially in the wintertime, this can be very helpful.

 8. Use your clutch the right way

 A good way to save on fuel is to minimize the number of gear changes you do, and skipping certain gears when possible.
 With every gear that is changed up, you can save on your fuel economy by almost 30%.

 9. Reduce your A/C if you can help it

 In the summer months, it is not always easy to keep the air off.
 But, by constantly using the air conditioning, you are using up 20% more fuel.
 A good way to save is to turn on the economy setting, forcing already chilled air to be circulated through the cab.
 Also, when in the city, an open window can also help with this.